jonfunk21/ML4Proteins/01_FFNN/README.md

 - Training ANNs: Gradient descent, and backpropagation.

 ## The Universal Function Approximator
-In the world of biotechnology, you are accustomed to the concept of fitting models to data – whether it's in understanding gene expression patterns, predicting enzymatic activity, or modeling biological processes.
+In biotechnology, you are accustomed to the concept of fitting models to data – whether it's in understanding gene expression patterns, predicting enzymatic activity, or modeling biological processes.
 Neural networks, at their core, are not fundamentally different.
 They are powerful tools for fitting complex, high-dimensional data.
 However, the way they achieve this might be new to you.

 Imagine you performed a biochemical assay to quantify the activity of an enzyme library.
 Mathematically, you could express the data you collected as follows:
 - The set of sequences you collected will be called $\vec{x_i} \in \mathbf{X}$.
 Here $\vec{x_i}$ is a single seqeuence in you dataset and $\mathbf{X}$ is the set of all sequences you measured in your experiments.